mailchimp/wordpress/README.md

 ![Configuring extra fields on your Signup Form (optional)](https://github.com/mailchimp/wordpress/blob/develop/.wordpress-org/screenshot-4.jpg?raw=true)

-## Frequently Asked Questions

-### Can I have multiple forms on one page?

-No, only one form should exist per page, no matter the display type (widget, shortcode, or block).

 ## Access token Encryption

 The plugin stores the OAuth access token in the WordPress database and encrypts it for security.
 To ensure encryption and decryption work properly, the plugin needs access to certain security constants that should remain unchanged.